Taojunshen/azurepack-docs-psprocessing/ap-cmdlets/Websites/v1.0/New-WebSitesSslBinding.md

 PS C:\> New-WebSitesSslBinding -FrontEndName "FESERVER01" -IPAddress "FD4A:29CD:184F:3A2C:D07A:489A:1EC4:E2CD" -Port 8443 -HostName "Site01.Contoso.com"
 ```

-This command binds a certificate for the hostname Site01.Contoso.com to the IP address FD4A:29CD:184F:3A2C:D07A:489A:1EC4:E2CD and port 8443 found on the front end server named FESERVER01.
+This command binds a certificate for the host name Site01.Contoso.com to the IP address FD4A:29CD:184F:3A2C:D07A:489A:1EC4:E2CD and port 8443 found on the front end server named FESERVER01.

 ## PARAMETERS